Register sections

 • approximate relative scaling of the brain specimen(s) to the atlas

-Note: There is a setting in Registration preferences that determines whether NeuroInfo software shares calibration files among users or only displays/edits the calibration files associated with the current User profile.
+There is a setting in Registration preferences, Use the global calibration file that determines whether NeuroInfo software shares calibration files among all users (box is checked) or only displays/edits the calibration files associated with the current User profile (box is unchecked).
 This setting can help multiple users share calibration settings for experimental specimens produced using the same methodology or can help prevent inadvertent changes to calibration settings configured by another researcher.

 To set the calibration:

-1. Expand the Current calibration section at the top of the Register section to atlas panel.
-(Click the thumbnail for 10 sec video showing how to expand the Current Calibration controls.)
+1. Expand the Current calibration: section at the top of the Register section to atlas panel.

 2. Then do one of the following:

-• for images of brains processed and/or imaged using a different protocol than those represented in the list of calibrations.
+• For images of brains sourced, processed and/or imaged differently than those represented in the list of calibrations

-• Change an existing calibration to reflect different processing or imaging protocols, or to test alternate calibration settings.
+• To reflect different processing or imaging protocols, or to test alternate calibration settings.

 C. Create reference section(s)